Olympic National Park: Best Hikes, Itinerary, and Sights

 Hoh Rainforest

 We recommend starting your day with the Hoh Rainforest.
-The line to enter often backs up on weekends, so arrive before 10 am to get in without a slowdown.
+The line to enter often backs up on weekends, so arrive before 10 am or after 4 pm to get in without a 60 to 90 slowdown.
 Hike the famous Hall of Mosses trail and/or the less popular Spruce Nature Trail.
 It’s not only less travelled, but part of it follows the Hoh River, where you’ll have a chance to spot deer and elk!

 Forks